 Tilenga’s oil needs to be kept above 50°C during transit because of its characteristics.
 At full flow condition, the EACOP pipeline will not need to be heated, the pipeline insulation acts as a “thermos flask”, keeping the oil inside warm and the environment outside cool.
 Latest technologies are being deployed to ensure the safety and integrity of the pipeline (including fiber optics for control and monitoring).
 The pipeline route has been designed to avoid areas of environmental interest as much as possible.
 It does not cross any Ramsar zone or IUCN (International Union for Conservation of Nature) sites and is mainly located on agricultural land or unused or even uninhabited.

-Where are we as of August 31, 2024?
+Where are we as of November 30, 2024?

-The Tilenga Development is carried out according to the highest environmental and social standards.
 Therefore, the IFC (International Finance corporation) Performance Standards on Environmental and Social Sustainability are applied to the development, in addition to all applicable Ugandan legislation.
 A Best Available Technology (BAT) approach is employed, and the process and associated facilities are designed to comply with these standards.
 The project is designed to minimise any potentially harmful impacts to the environment.

 Regarding EACOP, the construction works are on-going with:

-- The construction of the accommodations camps at the Main Camp and Pipe Yards (MCPYs) in both Uganda and Tanzania.
+- the construction of the accommodations camps at the Main Camp and Pipe Yards (MCPYs) in both Uganda and Tanzania;

 The Project is designed and executed considering the following key environmental and social aspects: